sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 This version of ASPP contains 4 parallel operations.
 These are a *1x1* convolution and three *3x3* convolutions with *dilation rates =(6,12,18)*.
 As we mentioned, at this point, the feature maps' nominal stride is equal to 16.

 Based on the original implementation, we use crop sizes of *513x513* for both: training and testing.
-Thus, using an output stride 16 means that ASPP receives feature vectors with size *32x32*.
+Thus, using an output stride 16 means that ASPP receives feature vectors of size *32x32*.

-The paper also describes a technique for improving older versions of ASPP.
-The idea is to add more global context information using image-level features.
+Also, to add more global context information, ASPP incorporates image-level features.
 First, it applies GAP to the output features from the last atrous block.
 Second, the resulting features are fed to a *1x1* convolution with *256 filters*.
 Finally, the result is bilinearly upsampled to the correct dimensions.

 {% highlight python %}
 @slim.add_arg_scope